 Associated Assessment Criteria for Exit Level Outcome 1:

-• Explain various theories of management and the general management tasks.
+• Explain various theories of management and general management tasks.

 • Explain the role of operations management in the organisation.